operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 In this example, `Candidate` has the entire version range of bundles,  `Fast` has a mix of older and more-recent versions, and `Stable` channel only has a single published entry.

-If we set the veneer attributes
+If we set the template attributes

 ```yaml
 GenerateMajorChannels: true